facebookresearch/hydra/website/docs/configure_hydra/job.md

     # Job name, populated automatically unless specified by the user (in config or cli)
     name: str = MISSING

+    # Change current working dir to the output dir.
+    # Will default to False in Hydra 1.3
+    chdir: bool = True

     # Concatenation of job overrides that can be used as a part
     # of the directory name.
     # This can be configured in hydra.job.config.override_dirname